 Nearly all basal cell cancers can be treated and cured.
 In some cases they may come back after treatment.
 Although this type of cancer rarely spreads to other parts of the body, if not treated it can extend below the skin to the bone.
 This can cause serious damage to the bone.
 Having a basal cell carcinoma also puts you at higher risk for other types of skin cancer.

 Squamous cell carcinoma, also known as squamous cell cancer, is the second most common type of skin cancer.
 It begins in flat cells called squamous cells in the upper part of the epidermis.
 Like basal cell cancer, it often starts in areas of skin exposed to the sun, such as the face, head, neck, arms, and hands.
 But it can also start in other parts of the body, such as skin in the genital area.
 Squamous cell carcinoma lesions often appear as a rough or scaly reddish patch on the skin that tends to grow quickly.
 But it can also have various kinds of appearance.

-Squamous cell carcinoma is more likely to grow and spread to other parts of the body than basal cell carcinoma, although it’s still uncommon.
+Squamous cell carcinoma is more likely to grow and spread to other parts of the body than basal cell carcinoma, although this is still uncommon.
 Most squamous cell carcinoma is found early enough to be treated and cured.

 Merkel cell cancer is a rare type of skin cancer.
 Merkel cells are types of cells in the upper layer of the skin.
 The cells are very close to nerve endings, and help the skin sense light touch.
 Merkel cell cancer occurs when these cells grow out of control.
 Merkel cell cancer can be dangerous because it tends to grow quickly.
 It can be hard to treat if it spreads beyond the skin.